dusk196/ciphogram-messenger/README.md

 ## How is it different

-* No session, no cookie, no tracking!
+🔥 No session, no cookie, no tracking!
 100% anonymous.

-* As obvious, no data stealing in the name of running advertisement (like other big corporations).
+💥 As obvious, no data stealing in the name of running advertisement (like other big corporations).

-* No accounts required.
+👤 No accounts required.
 Only real-time usage!

-* Uses true end-to-end (E2EE) encryption for both 1 to 1 and group chats without taking any toll on performance… How?
+🔐 Uses true end-to-end (E2EE) encryption for both 1 to 1 and group chats without taking any toll on performance… How?
 By the power of both symmetrical (AES CBC) & asymmetrical encryption (RSA)!

-* No backend… Well, sort of!
-Thanks to Firebase’s real time database.
-How else it’d be this fast?
+💾 Thanks to Firebase’s real time database, it’s quite fast and everything is almost real-time even for the slowest connections.

-* Your messages are self-destructive as soon as you leave the system.
-C'mon, afterall it's the free tier of Firebase! :P
+💣 Your messages are self-destructible and are destroyed as soon as you either leave the system or lost the connection for a certain period of time.

 ## So, how the encryption works here in details (combination of symmetrical AES-CBC & asymmetrical RSA)